parnapraveen/Biomedical-AI-Agent/docs/reference.md

 LIMIT 5
 ```

-## 🎓 Sample Questions for the Platform
+## 🎓 Sample Questions for the Application

 ### Beginner Questions
 - "What genes are associated with Hypertension?"